Search engine optimization refers to tactics you can do to make your webpage appear higher in natural (unpaid) search results.

 - Internal links: are links from other pages on the same website.
 They strengthen your page’s relevance because they often reinforce your keywords.

 - Good link text: the words you use for your link text really do matter.
 Banish “click here”, “learn more”, “more information” or “more” from your pages.
 Descriptive link text reinforces keywords and helps the search engine know what the content behind the link is about.
-(The two links in this document are examples of a descriptive link.)

 Use the heading styles in the editing ribbon appropriately and put keywords in them, when applicable.
 Learn more about heading styles on our websites